Obsidian Entertainment: 2014–2018: Financial troubles and Pillars of Eternity

 In June 2015, studio co-founder Chris Avellone announced his departure from Obsidian.
 In August 2015, Obsidian partnered with inXile and Double Fine to launch a new funding website named Fig, with Urquhart serving as a member of the company's advising board.
 The new platform's aim is to offer "equity crowdfunding", and it will only focus exclusively on video game-related projects.
 Obsidian is set to use Fig as its future crowdfunding platform.

 It was announced in July 2015 that the company was working on the localization for Skyforge.
-On August 13, 2014, Obsidian announced that they had licensed the Pathfinder Roleplaying Game to make electronic games, starting with a tablet adaptation of it, which was released for iOS and Android devices in April 2016, with releases for other platforms to be announced.
+On August 13, 2014, Obsidian announced that it had licensed the Pathfinder Roleplaying Game to make electronic games, starting with a tablet adaptation of it, which was released for iOS and Android devices in April 2016, with releases for other platforms to be announced.
 Paizo CEO Lisa Stevens also confirmed plans for an Obsidian-developed computer role-playing game.
 Urquhart had stated a desire to collaborate with BioWare again on a new Star Wars game.
 After the release of New Vegas, there is also a desire to work on another Fallout game.

-On March 15, 2016, Obsidian announced their new project called Tyranny, an isometric RPG set in a world where evil has already won.
+On March 15, 2016, Obsidian announced its new project called Tyranny, an isometric RPG set in a world where evil has already won.
 The game was announced for release in 2016 on Microsoft Windows, Mac and Linux, and was published by Paradox Interactive.
 The game was originally called Fury, whose concept was created in 2006, and is set in "a world that had been laid waste by a magical apocalypse".
 The concept later became Defiance, whose concept is similar to that of Tyranny.
 Defiance, along with ideas of Obsidian's other projects later became Stormlands.
 As Stormlands was canceled, the company reconsidered the original idea of Defiance to make Tyranny.
 In April 2016, Leonard Boyarsky joined Obsidian, becoming the second Troika Games co-founder to work for the company.

 On January 27, 2017, Obsidian announced Pillars of Eternity II: Deadfire and launched a crowdfunding campaign on Fig to raise additional development funds.
 The project achieved its funding goal in less than a day, and was released in May 2018.
 In February 2017, it was announced that Obsidian were leaving the development of Armored Warfare in the hands of the game's publisher to finish the project.